OlgaPodolska/School_District_Analysis/README.md

 Percentage of students passing math for each school in the "% Passing Math" column Percentage of students passing reading for each school in the "% Passing Reading" column Overall passing percentage for each school in the "% Overall Passing" column

+how does school spending per student affect the school's average scores and passing percentages?

+To create this DataFrame, we need to do the following:
+Group the schools into four bins, or ranges, based on the budget per student.
+For each spending range, get the following data:
+Average math and reading scores
+The percentage of students passing math and reading The overall passing percentage, which is the average of the percentage of students passing math and reading